open-mmlab/mmocr/projects/ABCNet/README.md

 <!-- For a typical model, this section should contain the commands for training and testing.
 You are also suggested to dump your environment specification to env.yml by `conda env export > env.yml`. -->

+This ABCNet implementation works for inference only.
+Its full implementation will be available soon.

 ### Testing commands

 As of now, `BezierAlign` is not yet supported by MMCV, and we will use third-party MMCV with the implementation of `BezierAlign`.
 You will need to install it from the source code as follows: